Funded by: Swedish NFI Development Foundation

 A statistical frame is developed based on the generalized hierarchical model-based estimation for the class of nonlinear models, the frame satisfies Swedish NFI needs in providing core forest parameter estimates with corresponding RMSE and relative RMSE on annual basis, based on the fusion of remotely sensed auxiliary information and field data; not only on the regional level, i.e. administrative districts, but also at the level of population elements (i.e. pixels).

 Saarela, S., Wästlund, A., Holmström, E., Mensah, A.A., Holm, S., Nilsson, M., Fridman, J., & Ståhl, G. (2020).
 Mapping aboveground biomass and its uncertainty using LiDAR and field data, accounting for tree-level allometric and LiDAR model errors.
-Forest Ecosystems (accepted).
+Forest Ecosystems (in review).